 "Little needs to be said by way of commentary on the data, except to note that the University of Waterloo is the top ranking department of leisure studies in North America," noted University of Alberta scholar, Ed Jackson, author of the study published in Leisure Sciences."

-More recently, Waterloo placed first in Canada for Hospitality and Leisure Management by the renowned QS (Quacquarelli Symonds) World University Subject ranking in 2017, 2018, and 2019, the three years for which this subject area was assessed.
-Waterloo also placed first in Canada for Tourism and Hospitality Management by the Shanghai Academic Ranking of World Universities in 2017, 2018, and 2019.
+Waterloo has always ranked highly in international subject rankings such as Hospitality and Leisure Management by the renowned QS (Quacquarelli Symonds) World University Subject ranking and Tourism and Hospitality Management by the Shanghai Academic Ranking of World Universities.

 Faculty members in the department are active scholars in terms of the high quality and quantity of their published work, success at obtaining research funding, involvement in leadership roles in professional organizations, and review board activities for the major journals in the field and for granting agencies.